Thairo Estrada Player Props: Giants vs. Cubs

 Thairo Estrada At The Plate

-- He ranks 14th in batting average, 58th in on base percentage, and 43rd in slugging among qualifying hitters in MLB.
+- Among qualified batters in MLB action, he ranks 19th in batting average, 71st in on-base percentage, and 48th in slugging.

-- Estrada has driven in a run in 17 games this year (34.0%), including two games with multiple runs batted in.
+- Estrada has driven in a run in 17 games this season (33.3%), including two games with multiple runs batted in.

+- He has scored in 47.1% of his games this year, with more than one run scored in 13.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.